bdamay/django-bcf-manager/README.md

 # BCF Manager
-## Powered by Django, DRF, and VueJS
+## Powered by Django, DRF

+This project is just starting.
+Don't expect it to work without bugs

 ### Purpose